How to Pick the Perfect Real Estate Agent in 2019

 “When the sale concluded, he told everyone that ‘Mary Cranes makes miracles happen,’” she adds.
 “That compliment has stayed with me and continues to guide my business.
 My goal is to exceed, not meet client expectations.”

 Find an excellent network.
 “The best agent in the world will be hindered if they don’t have a company or franchise partner that can service what you need,” says Patsio.
 At Berkshire Hathaway HomeServices Commonwealth Real Estate, agents are trained daily by sales managers, administrators, and coaches on sales, contract, and negotiation skills.
-The new partnership between Commonwealth Real Estate and Berkshire Hathaway signals the commitment to client needs by gaining the support of a big-name Warren Buffett brand.
+The new partnership between Commonwealth Real Estate and Berkshire Hathaway signals the commitment to client needs by gaining the support and resources of a big-name Warren Buffett brand, plus knowledge from local agents who know the area.

 “We have 500 A-plus agents in 22 locations,” says Patsio.
 “If you list with us, you get prepared and committed regional agents from a national platform.
 We’re a strong, powerful company that is still warm and friendly with a family feel.
 We’ll put you first always.
 We are where you deserve to be.”